Back in the day I was working in a call center, pushing stocks and bonds.

 And if he is a human, you can close him.

-Most bloggers believe that blogger outreach starts by sending an email.
+Most bloggers believe that the blogger outreach strategy is based on sending a lot of emails.

 Well, it doesn’t.